github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 As most sources are used by all taint tracking queries there are only a few different source kinds.
 The following source kinds are supported:

-- **remote**: A remote source is tainted data.
-This is the most common kind of source and sources of this kind is used for almost all taint tracking queries.
+- **remote**: A remote source of possibly tainted data.
+This is the most common kind for a source.
+Sources of this kind is used for almost all taint tracking queries.
 - **contentprovider**: ?
 - **android-widget**: ?
 - **android-external-storage-dir**: ?